revoltchat/self-hosted/README.md

       - "27017:27017"
 ```

+For obvious reasons, be careful doing this.

-### Mongo compatibility
+### Mongo Compatibility

-Older processors may not support the latest MongoDB version, you may pin to MongoDB 4.4 as such:
+Older processors may not support the latest MongoDB version; you may pin to MongoDB 4.4 as such:

 ```yml
 # compose.override.yml